GrantMoorlag/UnKript-1.0/README.md

-# UnKript: Included images in the UnKript-1.0[Images] repository
+# UnKript: Included images in the UnKript-1.0[Images] repository with directions on how to show on the website.